dlpzx/aws-serverless-data-lake-framework/docs/upgrades.md

 ## Migration from v1 to v2

+**We strongly recommend users to deploy v2 in a separate set of AWS accounts, especially for the foundations.**

 ### Pre-Migration Assessment

 Before migrating from SDLF v1 to v2, assess your current implementation: